 Setting Description Note POWER ON Function Password Enables you to wake-up the system by entering a password on the keyboard.
 Hot KEY You can wake-up the system by pressing the key combination of your choice (Ctrl-F1~F12).
 Mouse Move Mouse Click Any KEY Enables waking up the system by pressing either the right or left mouse button.
 Disables the Wake-Up by Keyboard function.
 Default Keyboard 98 Allows you to power on a system using this type or keyboard.
-If [POWER ON Function] is se t to [Password] KB Power ON Password (your Set the password that will wake-up your system.
-If [POWER ON N Function] is set to [Hot Key] Hot Key Power ON 1 Choose the key combination that will wake-up the system.
-[Ctrl-F1 to Ctrl-F12]
+If [POWER ON Function] is se t to [Password] KB Power ON Password If [POWER ON VER ON Function] is set to [Hot Key] Hot Key Power ON noose the key combination that will e system.
+[Ctrl-F1 to Ctrl-F12] wake-up